patchwork-hub/posts/README.md

 - **Extended Character Limit**: Increase the character limit for posts beyond the default limit.
 - **Dynamic Configuration**: Set and modify the maximum character limit through server settings.
+- **Posting drafts**: Enable or disable the creation of drafted posts through server settings.

 ## Installation